CouncilofLorien/counciloflorien.github.io/docs/cards/R/ringlore.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > ***Sage only, only playable at a site where "Information" is playable, and only if a character in his company has a Gold Ring.*** Playable only during the site phase.
-Tap the sage and the site.
-Play to test a Gold Ring.
+> > ***Sage only, only playable at a site where "Information" is playable, and only if a character in his company has a Gold Ring.*** Play to test a Gold Ring.
 No roll (or draw) is used.
 The player may replace the Gold Ring with any ring from his hand (except for _The One Ring_).
 >

 ### _Middle-earth: The Wizards Unlimited_